-- f) Promote development that is appropriate to and well integrated with its environmental setting, including existing vegetation, soils, geology, topography and drainage patterns. - g) Adequately justify any deviations from standard development requirements based upon the overall quality of the plan provided, the need to address specific concerns outlined in the statement of need, and the need to address other conditions that may affect the viability of reasonably developing the property in a manner consistent with stated objectives of the City's Comprehensive Plan. - h) Provide innovative design in comparison with development reviewed under other base zoning district regulations. - i) Be compatible with, and not detrimental to, adjacent properties or the surrounding neighborhood(s). - 2.
-Rezoning to a PD-SL District shall follow those procedures set forth in Article 3 of the Land Development Code and shall also include a site plan and narrative of sufficient detail to demonstrate compliance with the requirements of this sub-article.
+- f) Promote development that is appropriate to and well integrated with its environmental setting, including existing vegetation, soils, geology, topography and drainage patterns. - g) Adequately justify any deviations from standard development requirements based upon the overall quality of the plan provided, the need to address specific concerns outlined in the statement of need, and the need to address other conditions that may affect the viability of reasonably developing the property in a manner consistent with stated objectives of the City's Comprehensive Plan. - h) Provide innovative design in comparison with development reviewed under other base zoning district regulations. - i) Be compatible with, and not detrimental to, adjacent properties or the surrounding neighborhood(s).

-155.452 MIXED USE DEVELOPMENT (MXD)
+155.453 MIXED USE DEVELOPMENT (MXD)